BIGJRA/BIGJRA.github.io/raw/reborn/appendices.md

 ### Quality of Life Passwords

-- **easyhms / nohms / hmitems / notmxneeded**: Allows you to use field moves from interactions and the party without Pokémon knowing the moves.
+- **easyhms / nohms / hmitems / notmxneeded**: Allows you to use field moves from interactions and the party without Pokemon knowing the moves.
-- **hardcap / rejuvcap / rejuvenation**: Pokémon will not gain exp. once they hit the level cap.
+- **hardcap / rejuvcap / rejuvenation**: Pokemon will not gain exp. once they hit the level cap.
 - **fieldapp / fieldnotes / fieldtexts / allfieldapp**: gives all field effect readouts at the beginning of the game.
 - **earlyincu**: Gives the daycare incubator from the start of the game.
 - **stablweather**: Weather now predictably cycles between the weather conditions.
-- **weathermod**: Allows the player to modify weather at will with the Pokégear.
+- **weathermod**: Allows the player to modify weather at will with the Pokegear.
 - **nopoisondam / antidote**: Disables overworld poison damage.
 - **nodamageroll / norolls / rolls**: Fixes all damage rolls so there is less battle variation.
 - **pinata**: Grinding trainers give out Exp.
 Candy without needing to battle.